suzaku-io/diode/doc/advanced/Pot.md

 ## Potential Data

 <img src="../images/pot-states.png" style="float: right; padding: 10px";>
-A `Pot[A]` represents _potential_ data that may exist in six different states as seen in the picture on the right. `Pot` provides you with the same interface as
+A `Pot[+A]` represents _potential_ data that may exist in six different states as seen in the picture on the right. `Pot` provides you with the same interface as
 `Option` or `Try`, making it very easy to use in your existing application code.
 Things like _for comprehension_, `getOrElse` or even `recover` are supported.
 Like `Option`, `Pot` is immutable and you have to create a new `Pot` when the state or content changes.